Manipur: KCP PWG cadre arrested with military gear

 According to the police report on Wednesday, based on the intelligence input of a few militants who are taking shelter at a hideout in the indicated location, the police commandos raided and arrested the suspect.

-In the ensuing operation, the rebel later identified as Thongram Bidyashagar Singh (22) was arrested along with three mobile phones, three BAOFENG handheld sets along with four chargers, military fatigues, bags, and miscellaneous items.
+In the ensuing operation, the rebel later identified as Thongram Bidyashagar Singh (22) was arrested along with the following items: -(i) 03 (three) mobile phones, (ii) 03 nos of BAOFENG handheld sets along with four chargers (iii) Various military fatigues, bags, and (iv) Other miscellaneous items.

 In the second raid, the team also recovered two plastic tear smoke boxes containing 58 empty cases of tear smoke munitions from the Langol Game Village Zone 1 area.